jamesmaila/ObservableQueue/README.md

  ```
 Add work item using the .add() method.

 For explicit start, use .start() method.
+Otherwise, observables will fire automatically as they are added.

 # Signatures
  ```